peteole/julia-2d-heat-equation/README.md

 # hpc-lab

-We compute the 2d heat equation using explicit euler method:
+We compute the 2d heat equation using the explicit Euler method:

 $$
 \frac{\partial u}{\partial t} = \nabla^2 u\\